I-UN-H/Deadball/README.md

 # Deadball
 To play the release, download the deadball.zip from the latest release and open the deadball script from the bin folder.
 Thanks!

-Contact I-UN-H on discord, you should know who that is, if you have any issues or bugs, this is currently a playtest to make sure things are working!
+Contact I-UN-H on discord, you should know who that is, if you have any issues or bugs (send a screenshot of the issue if you can... or copy and paste the entire output and put it in a .txt file) , this is currently a playtest to make sure things are working!

 Known Issues/Things to change
 1. Need multiple enters to continue to the next at-bat